-"Huh," Heed sighed remembering Boss Silk.
-Standing there afraid, wavering from damp sweat to chill.
-Wondering if he wanted sex or just her humiliation; or maybe the money he'd come for accompanied by a feel-up. proprietary feel.
-Shame, for sure, but she doesn't know if it includes her body.
+Huh.
+Heed sighed picturing Boss Silk.
+Herself standing there, afraid, wavering from damp sweat to chill.
+Wondering if he wanted sex or just her humiliation; or maybe the money he'd come for plus a proprietary feel-up.
+Shame, for sure, but she didn't know if it included her body.
 In any case, she had been sold once and that was enough.